Conservation Easement Assistance Program

-- be capable of being subdivided (except parcels in the Agricultural and Forestal District Program Opens a New Window. ).
+- must be capable of being subdivided (except parcels in the Agricultural and Forestal District Program Opens a New Window. ).

-- be under current conservation easement.
+- must not currently be under conservation easement.

 Land Trust Requirements

-Land owners must be working with a qualifying land trust to be eligible.
+Landowners must be working with a qualifying land trust to be eligible.

 The land trust:

 - must be the conservation easement “Holder” as defined by Virginia Code § 10.1-1009 et seq.
 Opens a New Window.